My Simple Skincare Routine

 At first, I started slowly, using it once a week mixed with my moisturizer.
 It took about a year for my skin to fully adapt, but the results were worth it:

-Now, I use tretinoin every 3–5 days for maintenance, depending on how my skin feels.
+Now, I use tretinoin every 2–3 days for maintenance, depending on how my skin feels.
 I never go more than a week without it.
-If you’re prone to blemishes like me, I highly recommend giving tretinoin a try—but be patient and introduce it gradually to avoid irritation.
+If you’re prone to blemishes like me, I highly recommend giving tretinoin a try, but be patient and introduce it gradually to avoid irritation.

 My Morning Skincare Routine

 My morning skincare routine focuses on hydration and prepping my skin for the day.
-Here’s what I use:
+Here are some of my favorite K-beauty products for anti-aging:

-- Moisturize: I finish with Cosrx Hydrium Moisture Power Enriched Cream, my go-to moisturizer for over five years.
-It’s lightweight yet hydrating—perfect for my sensitive skin.
+3. Moisturize: I finish with Cosrx Hydrium Moisture Power Enriched Cream, my go-to moisturizer for over five years.
+It’s lightweight yet hydrating.
 And I end with my go-to sunscreen: Beauty of Joseon Relief Sun: Rice+Probiotics SPF50

 This might sound like a lot, but I adjust based on the season:

 I streamline my routine when traveling by packing just one hydrating toner or essence.
-Occasionally, I add serums like propolis or Centella calming serums for extra care.
+Occasionally, I add serums like propolis or Centella calming serum.

 My Evening Skincare Routine